 Let’s say you have a page with a URL yourdomain.com/ballet-shoes/, and for the sake of changing your site’s structure, you renamed the URL to yourdomain.com/foot-wears/ballet-shoes, which could also improve the page’s SEO.
-Though the new structure makes a lot of sense to you and of course, in keywords search, you have successfully denied old users access to the page and possibly new visitors if Google had indexed the page.
+Though the new structure makes a lot of sense to you and to the SEO, in keywords search, you have successfully denied old users access to the page and possibly new visitors if Google had indexed the page.

 Google has no means of knowing that the page has been moved into the foot-wears folder by itself.
-Hence, it will continue to show visitors the old URL.
+Hence, it will continue to show visitors the old URL, so even if your design, WordPress security, navigation, and other factors are on point, you’ll still be in the deficit when it comes to your old visitors who didn’t find your new online home.
 Similarly, the page’s old users who had bookmarked the URL would also be directed to a dead-end (404 error page) when they try to access your ballet-shoes page through the old link.

 In this article, we will learn about redirects, types of redirects, when you need redirects, common redirect issues, how to identify when you need redirects, and how to create redirects in WordPress.

 Redirects or URL redirection refers to the automatic process of sending a user to a different destination (URL) from their requested URL.
 Redirection is what happens when a website user who requests for page A was taken to page A*, which is considered an alternative page to A or its equivalent.

 URL redirection, which can be implemented in several ways, is said to be successful when the user arrives at the destination URL.

 How redirects work in WordPress